atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 [155]
 nor their ladies received any hurt; the ladies indeed, as may easily be suspected, were much frightened, which the captain perceiving, gave them what comfort he could in their distressed situation, and advised them to be chearful; telling them, the danger was mostly over, and that by the morning, he did not doubt of being conqueror.—But, for their lovers, they behaved with undaunted courage during the whole engagement.

-The prize proved to be a Turkish xebeque; and as soon as her colours were struck, the captain prepared to fend an officer on board.-----------  Thalmeno offered his service, and Palmos declared he would not stay behind—however, Medor feeing his companions in contention, resolved that they should both stay on board with their ladies; for, if the
+The prize proved to be a Turkish xebeque; and as soon as her colours were struck, the captain prepared to fend an officer on board.-----------Thalmeno offered his service, and Palmos declared he would not stay behind—however, Medor feeing his companions in contention, resolved that they should both stay on board with their ladies; for, if the
 [156]
 captain was agreeable, he was ready and willing to go himself.